Skip to main content

 }

-React Router will pass in a match object as a prop that contains the URL information we're looking for.
-When we set up the route to render this component, we're going to tell it to parse the second part of the URL as a variable named postId, and we can read that value from match.params.
+When we set up the route to render this component, we're going to tell it to parse the second part of the URL as a variable named postId, and we can read that value from the useParams hook.

 Once we have that postId value, we can use it inside a selector function to find the right post object from the Redux store.
 We know that state.posts should be an array of all post objects, so we can use the Array.find() function to loop through the array and return the post entry with the ID we're looking for.